What is professional liability insurance for therapists?

 Claims Made vs Claims Occurring

-One thing to remember and take note of when purchasing insurance is the terms that are applied in relation to professional liability.
+One thing to remember and take note of when purchasing medical malpractice insurance is the terms that are applied in relation to professional liability.
 In many cases this benefit will be included on a ‘Claims made’ basis.

 This means that for a professional liability claim to be valid, the claim must be made before the policy expires.
 Any claim made on this basis cannot relate to an event that occurred before the policy’s retroactive date.